The family of Poaceae, which is the last family in Stace’s and most other modern Floras) has 5 Sub-families and 16 tribes.

-- Phragmites australis (common reed) is important for thatching and grass roots stabilize the sod of sod houses.
-Reeds are used in water treatment systems, in wetland conservation and land reclamation in Afro-Eurasia.
+- Phragmites australis (Common Reed) is important for thatching and grass roots stabilize the sod of sod houses.
+Reeds are used in water treatment systems, in wetland conservation and land reclamation.

 - We can of course eat the grains of our domesticated grasses but the wild grasses are too fiddly to clean.

 - Two species of Rye Grass are used mainly and extensively as grass for forage: Perennial Rye Grass (Lolium perenne) and Italian rye Grass (Lolium multiflorum).

 - Perennial Rye Grass (Lolium perenne) is the main species used for our lawns as it is particularly hard-wearing as well as in playing fields for sports such as football and rugby.

 - An interesting article about the use of scented grasses in Norway, especially the genera Anthoxanthum and Hierochloe can be found here:

 - Appropriate species of grass are ideal for stabilizing sand dunes and embankments.
 (Marram Grass or Ammophila arenaria and Leymus being the main examples.